Notable People

 That sequence is easy to sentimentalize, and it should be resisted.

 Levine did not go to law school as a decorative act of self-improvement.
 She did it because she wanted a sharper tool for the causes she already cared about.
 The stronger reading of her life is not that she proved older people can still dream.
-It is that she understood law as an instrument for ordinary people who need institutional leverage.
+It is that she understood law as an instrument for ordinary people who need institutional power.

 She kept widening the timeline of what a serious life could include